The Four Sons of Aymon: Dutch version

-Historie van den Vier Heemskinderen, the Dutch translation, dated 1508 and held at the University of Munich gives the following version:
+Historie van den Vier Heemskinderen, the Dutch translation, dated 1508 and held at LMU Munich gives the following version:

 Duke Aymon, King of Pierlepont, thinks that Charles, his liege lord, has not shown him sufficient gratitude when he is merely awarded Dordogne (Dordoen) with the capital of Albi for his help in many of Charles's wars.
 He is even angrier about the fact that his warrior friend Hugh (Huon) de Narbonne gets nothing at all, and decides to turn renegade until Charlemagne gives him a suitable reward.
 In the end Charles adds Aymon's weight in gold and his sister Aye.
 However, Aymon is not yet truly satisfied and swears that he will kill any child born out of his union with the king's sister, a truly curious resolution.

 Aye brings up her four sons (Richard, Writsaert, Adelhaert and Renout in this version) in secret at Pierlepont until the day that Aymon tells her how he regrets the fact that they have no offspring.
 She shows him his sons and Aymon is very impressed with Renaud, who is very tall, strong and belligerent.
 He gives Renaud the horse Bayard.
 The horse is so large that it can carry all four brothers on his back.
 When the four brothers are presented at Charles's court in Paris, Renaud kills Charles's son Louis.
 He and his brothers flee to the court of King Loup de Gascogne who betrays them to Charles.
 Nevertheless, they escape their pursuers with the help of King Son of Aquitaine, who gives his daughter Claire or Clarisse to Renaud in marriage, as well as the castle of Montauban.

 Charles attacks the castle, and after months of siege Renaud has to surrender.
 The cost of their survival is the drowning of his horse Bayard.
 Charles urges Renaud to go on a pilgrimage to the Holy Land, especially Jerusalem.
 When Renaud comes back he helps to build the shrine of St. Peter in Cologne.
 Envious men kill him and throw his body in the River Rhine.